 Scholarships and grants can make a substantial difference, so explore all options at both institutions.
 Both schools provide significant value for in-state students, but whether you are a Texas resident or an out-of-state student, you still have a variety of financial aid opportunities to offset the cost of your education.

-Texas A&M is known for its Corps of Cadets scholarships and Aggie Ring programs, while UT Austin offers merit-based awards and grants for academically talented students.
+Texas A&M is known for its Corps of Cadets scholarships and Aggie Ring programs, while UT Austin offers merit-based awards and grants for academically talented students through programs like Forty Acres Scholars (a full-tuition program for top students) and the Texas Advance Commitment for in-state low-income families.

 Campus Culture